Let's Bring Your Piano Playing to the Next Level

 Quivering light and dancing wind,

-A new color of thought took place,
+A new colour of thought took place,

 Born I was once more!

-Lars Nelissen, Japan, August 2013
+Lars Nelissen, Tokyo, august 2013

 Leaving the Country